Frequently Asked Questions

 Think of us as your own personal nutritionist on the go.

 The Nutrifix Score is the best way of finding the perfect healthy meal to match your nutritional needs.

 We take the information you provide us (age, weight, height, health goals) combined with the nutritional information from thousands of food vendors, plus approved and checked nutritional guidelines on things like fibre, sugar, sat fats and salt, to generate a score for every meal unique to you.

 The higher the score out of 100 the better matched that meal is to your body’s nutritional needs.

 So how do you calculate the daily nutritional needs?

 We start by calculating your BMR (Basal Metabolic Rate) using the gold standard equation calculation.
-This takes into account body weight, height, weight, age and sex to determine the number of calories you will use day-to-day simply being alive.
+This takes into account body weight, height, age and sex to determine the number of calories you will use day-to-day simply being alive.

 Women: BMR = 655 + (9.6 x weight in kilos) + (1.8 x height in cm) - (4.7 x age in years)

 Men: BMR = 66 + (13.7 x weight in kilos) + (5 x height in cm) - (6.8 x age in years)